 Piles will be chipped between May 9 and May 20.
 No individual dates will be scheduled.

-To locate your property, type your address in the seach box on the upper right hand section of the map and choose your address from the options given OR hit the search button (magnifying glass).
+To locate your property, type your address in the search box on the upper right-hand section of the map and choose your address from the options given OR hit the search button (magnifying glass).
 This will zoom the map to your property.
 Alternately, using your mouse and the plus or minus buttons on the upper left, navigate and zoom into your property location.
-Click on the colored region where you property is located to make sure you are eligible for the RCD's program.
+Click on the colored region where your property is located to make sure you are eligible for the RCD's program.
 Links are provided directly to other local programs where available.

 You can use zoom in/ out tools in the left corner of the map to adjust the map scale.